Property Management is hard enough…so why would we want to MAKE IT HARDER for ourselves?

 - They want to have discounts or complain about your fees.

 - They place little to no money into their property for repairs and upkeep.

 - They have a low rent property (which means low fee income for your agency).

 - They generally have a ‘crap’ property that attracts a ‘crap’ tenant.

 These owner types WILL likely ‘blow-out’ your time.

-In training sessions with PM teams we regularly do a time study on these type properties.
+In training sessions with PM teams, we regularly do a time study on these types of properties.

 However if you add the ‘C-Class Owner’ property to this, then your time can also blow-out to double.

 And when you’re likely to have a low rent property too then you could be earning half to a third less in fee income, than an average property on a per hour basis.